-For over sixteen years, I've made my home in the mountains of Asheville, NC... yet my story begins in Pittsburgh PA where in 1966 I was born, the youngest of four children.
+For over seventeen years, I've made my home in the mountains of Asheville, NC... yet my story begins in Pittsburgh PA where in 1966 I was born, the youngest of four children.
 Early on, I was a storyteller and creatively inclined.
 As I approached elementary school, I didn’t tell as many stories but I began to write – it suited me even better, being the introvert that I am.
 By the third grade I knew I wanted to be a writer someday.

 But I also have ambidextrous qualities, many interests, and my life goals have not usually followed a straight path.
 My professional journey has been disjointed but indeed interesting; undoubtedly these diverse experiences sometimes find their way into my written works.